 The Flu vaccine will be available from late September 2022.
 We will contact you once to book your appointment closer to the delivery date of the vaccines.

-The flu vaccine is offered free of charge on the NHS to people who are at risk.
+The flu vaccine is offered free of charge on the NHS to people who are at risk or over 50.
 This is to ensure they are protected against catching flu and developing serious complications.
 This year is even more important to be protected against the influenza.

 Flu vaccine for adults can be given at the surgery or by your local chemist.